ryan3738/frasers-nextjs-site/README.md

         # or
         yarn

-## Create a Tina CMS account and setup your credentials
+## Create a Tina Cloud account and enter your credentials
-1. Create a new Github repository and push the project to the repository
+1. Create a new GitHub repository and push the project to the repository
 2. Create a [Tina Cloud](https://tina.io/docs/tina-cloud/dashboard/) account
-3. Create a new [Tina project](https://app.tina.io/projects) and connect the Tina project to your github repository
+3. Create a new [Tina project](https://app.tina.io/projects) and connect the Tina project to your GitHub repository
 4. Take the [.env.example](/.env.example) file and rename it to .env
 5. Place your Tina CMS credentials in the .env file